JoelAJ-js/fmproject.com/README.md

 # fmproject.com
-Im trying out some simple projrxts thats all
+Im trying out some simple projects thats all